-Member of Audit Committee
+Independent Trustee and Nominee Member of Audit Committee Member of Special Committee

-Westport, Connecticut, U.S.

-Trustee Since: June 14, 2018
+Westport, Connecticut, U.S. Trustee Since: June 14, 2018

 Since January 2011, Ms. Zucker has been an Associate Vice-President at Yale University where she oversees both Yale University Properties and New Haven Affairs.
 In this capacity, Ms. Zucker is responsible for Yale's commercial properties, including retail stores, office spaces and residential units, as well as all municipal zoning approvals and acquisitions on behalf of the University.
 She also works to implement Yale's strategic municipal and community relationships.